hyscaler/pdfexcavator/docs/guides/ocr-documents.md

 ### Why This Happens

 OCR software places characters at exact visual positions.
-When PDFLens tries to sort by position, overlapping coordinates cause scrambling. `extractTextRaw()` preserves the original order.
+When PDFExcavator tries to sort by position, overlapping coordinates cause scrambling. `extractTextRaw()` preserves the original order.

 ## Performing OCR